 📃Ingredient notes and substitutions

-- Oats - both quick and rolled oats will work.
-Quick oats will yield a softer texture, while rolled oats produce chewier bars.
-Use certified gluten-free oats if you are sensitive to gluten.
+- Oats - Both quick and rolled oats will work.
+Quick oats yield a softer texture, while rolled oats produce chewier bars.
+Use certified gluten-free oats if you are intolerant.

 🔪How to make